 Activate UVa Email Account & Systems Access

-Establish your electronic identity at the University by following the procedure for new students provided by Information Technology Services.
+Establish your electronic identity at the University by following the procedures for new students provided by Information Technology Services.
 Completing this procedure will enable you to receive important communications sent to your UVa e-mail account, register for courses through the Student Information System (SIS), utilize public computers on Grounds, and view course syllabi and assignments via UVaCollab.

 Submit ID Card Photo Online

 Submit a photo to the ID office prior to arriving in Charlottesville so that your UVA ID will be available upon your arrival (available August 1).
 Please note that the ID office typically does not accept these submissions until after May 1.

 Visit the ID Card Office website to get information about obtaining your student ID card and what you must have on hand when you go.